 Using this feature packet sent to a workstation on a locally connected network which will power on a workstation.

-It is one of the most important feature of Pfsense.
-Its supports following types of vpn configuration.
+It is one of the most important features of Pfsense.
+It supports the following types of vpn configuration.

 IPsec is a standard for providing security to IP protocols via encryption and/or authentication.